Steffen568/Horiseon/README.md

 # Info
 * To access the *Horiseon Welcoming Page* click on the link in the above section.
 * The optimized HTML code associated with the Welcoming Page can be found in the file named index.html
-* To view the optimized CSS code associated with the Welcoming Page navigate to assets > css >  style.css with in the repository.
+* To view the optimized CSS code associated with the Welcoming Page navigate to assets > css >  style.css